Correlation Between Procter Gamble and Brunswick Exploration

 Strong

-Over the last 90 days Procter Gamble has generated negative risk-adjusted returns adding no value to investors with long positions.
+Compared to the overall equity markets, risk-adjusted returns on investments in Procter Gamble are ranked lower than 1 (%) of all global equities and portfolios over the last 90 days.
 Despite nearly stable technical and fundamental indicators, Procter Gamble is not utilizing all of its potentials.
 The current stock price disturbance, may contribute to mid-run losses for the stockholders.

 Brunswick Exploration